yangryu321/TournamentTracker/README.md

 ### *About algorithm to add bots to fill up the round*

 One thing that got me interested in building this project was this small part of algorithm of how to fill up the tournament if there was </br>
-not enough team to compete.
+not enough teams to compete.
 For me algorithm is always the tricky, hard yet fun part of programming.

 ###